cosmos/sdk-tutorials/auction/tutorial/msgs.md

 In this exercise you will be defining two message types

-1. Type `MsgCreateAuction` which takes an nftID and nftDenom (type string), owner (type AccAddress), endtime(type time.Duration)
+1. Type `MsgCreateAuction` which takes an nftID and nftDenom (type string), owner (type AccAddress), endtime (type time.Duration).

     - You will notice we are not receiving a startTime in this message, that is because we will use use block time of which comes in when the auction is created.

-2. Type `MsgBid` which takes a bidder (type AccAddress), bid (type Coins), and a nftID(type string)
+2. Type `MsgBid` which takes a bidder (type AccAddress), bid (type Coins), and a nftID (type string).

 To implement the above interface, each type must have the interface's methods.
 Below you can see an example: